MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk.md

 ## What is Autodesk 3ds Max?

-Autodesk 3ds Max is 3d modeling and rendering software for design visualization, games, and animation.
+Autodesk 3ds Max is 3d modeling and rendering software for design visualization, games, and animations.
 Read more about [Autodesk](https://www.autodesk.com/products/3ds-max/overview).

 ## Import a file into 3ds Max